capistrano/sshkit/EXAMPLES.md

 ## Run a command which requires interaction between the client and the server

     on hosts do |host|
-      execute(:passwd, :interaction_handler => MappingInteractionHandler.new(
+      execute(:passwd, interaction_handler: MappingInteractionHandler.new(
-        '(current) UNIX password: ' : 'old_pw',
+        '(current) UNIX password: ' => 'old_pw',
-        'Enter new UNIX password: ' : 'new_pw',
+        'Enter new UNIX password: ' => 'new_pw',
-        'Retype new UNIX password: ' : 'new_pw',
+        'Retype new UNIX password: ' => 'new_pw',
-        'passwd: password updated successfully' : nil # Map a nil input for stdout/stderr which can be ignored ))
+        'passwd: password updated successfully' => nil # For stdout/stderr which can be ignored, map a nil input ))
     end